In short, engaged employees play a vital role in creating customer promoters.

 An employee Net Promoter System makes the people side of the business far more transparent.
 They support learning and experimentation.
 Companies can discover which departments represent liabilities and which offer potential best practices.
 They can see which team leaders are doing the best job and which ones need more coaching.
 Ultimately, companies can also understand which elements of employee sentiment and engagement most affect customer loyalty advocacy so they can identify ways to improve both.

-A note of caution: eNPS scores can be substantially lower than customer scores.
+A note of caution: employee Net Promoter Scores can be substantially lower than customer scores.
 Employees often hold their company to even higher standards than do customers.
 So before you initiate the employee survey process, be ready to process some tough feedback and respond with appropriate action.